Yandex Cloud

 4. Check the server response to make sure your request was successful.

-For more information about storage and automatic increase, see Storage in Yandex Managed Service for Valkey™.
+For more information about storage and its autoscaling, see Storage in Yandex Managed Service for Valkey™.

 Make sure the cloud has enough quota to increase the storage size.
 Open the cloud's Quotas page and check the HDD storage capacity and SSD storage capacity lines under Managed Databases to make sure there is available quota for storage space.